revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-11. Can you change the hibernate configuration file name to a different file name from its default name?
+11.Can you change the hibernate configuration file name to a different file name from its default name?
 If so, how your application knows the non-default file name?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)